To review PART ONE, just the following points:

 Peace and joy to you – in Jesus Christ!

 He that had no sin was made sin for us; but forgave us all and so had no sin to stay in hell with, so Love escaped hell!

-See the paper entitled “The gospels” that supplements the paper called “The gospel” by the same author
+See the meditation entitled “The gospels” that supplements the meditation called “The gospel” by the same author

-See the paper entitled “Revelation the book” and “Rapture raptured” by the same author
+See the meditation entitled “Revelation the book” and “Rapture raptured” by the same author